tarantool/doc/doc/1.10/book/admin/backups.rst

 Backups
 ================================================================================

-Tarantool storage architecture is append-only: files are only appended to, and are never overwritten.
-Old files are removed by garbage collection after a checkpoint.
-You can configure the amount of past checkpoints preserved by garbage collection by configuring Tarantool's
+Tarantool has an append-only storage architecture: it appends data to files but it never overwrites earlier data.
+The
+:ref:`Tarantool garbage collector <cfg_checkpoint_daemon-garbage-collector>`
+removes old files after a
+checkpoint.
+You can prevent or delay the garbage collector's action by configuring the
 :ref:`checkpoint daemon <book_cfg_checkpoint_daemon>`.
 Backups can be taken at any time, with minimal overhead on database performance.